 Hemp plants are grown similarly to marijuana plants but are typically tall and thin and compared to marijuana plants which are short and wide.
 Once cultivated, hemp plants are lifted from the ground and brought to an extraction facility.
 Ethanol and C02 extraction are two commonly used methods for extracting CBD and two of the cleanest ways to extract cannabidiol for human consumption.
 CO2 extraction, a popular extraction method typically used when extracting smaller quantities of hemp, involves filtering hemp plants through a series of chambers that control temperature and pressure.
 When different temperatures and units of pressure are applied to cannabis plants, this sophisticated system is able to isolate cannabinoids at a 90% efficiency.

 An alternative method is ethanol extraction which involves introducing the solvent ethanol to the hemp plant in order to separate and isolate cannabinoids.
-Unlike CO2 extraction, on is able to produce a very high volume of full spectrum extract with this method.
+Unlike CO2 extraction, one is able to produce a very high volume of full spectrum extract with this method.
 Ethanol also removes unwanted components such as chlorophyll from dried hemp.

 Once this potent oil is extracted, it is mixed with a carrying oil such as aforementioned MCT Coconut oil.

 Some CBD oil products on the market are limited to CBD explicitly while others advertise their product as “full spectrum.”
-The CBDistillery’s CBD oil is one of the full spectrum products containing other essential cannabinoids like CBN and CBC.
+CBDistillery’s CBD oil is one of the full spectrum products containing other essential cannabinoids like CBN and CBC.

 Why do we include these other compounds?
 A wider range cannabinoid spectrum is important because it encourages the entourage effect, which helps to stimulate the endocannabinoid system and the molecular interaction.
 Simply put, the entourage effect is the scientific belief that cannabinoids have greater therapeutic benefits when acting together rather than acting as a single molecule.

 One of the reasons CBD oil is such a highly sought after product is because of its ease of use.
 Cannabidiol oil is meant to be consumed orally and most often used sublingually.
 Sublingual administration involves placing drops under your tongue and holding it there for several seconds before swallowing.
 Using CBD sublingually is the second fastest form of consumption (the first being vaping or dabbing).
 Some find the taste of CBD oil very appealing while others do not prefer the hemp flavor.
-For those who are not fond of the taste, drops can be placed in a beverage like orange juice or foods like salad dressing to dilute the taste. *The CBDistillery is unable to make dosage recommendations and suggest doing further research at ProjectCBD.org.
+For those who are not fond of the taste, drops can be placed in a beverage like orange juice or foods like salad dressing to dilute the taste.

 Looking for more information on The CBDistillery Full Spectrum tinctures?
 Check out our YouTube video below.